Frnasbukhari/compsci-notes/notes/Intelligent-data-analysis/gpt-questions/Week2_Practice_Set.md

    - GLM
    Tasks: {trend estimation, denoising localised spikes, finding dominant frequencies, reducing dimensions of survey responses}.

-5. **Impulse intuition**
-   Explain in two sentences what the discrete delta $\delta[n-k]$ does when used inside a sum representing a signal.

----

-### Short‑essay / discussion questions

-6. **Conceptual basis change**
+5. **Conceptual basis change**
-   Describe (≈ 120 words) how a *change of basis* turns a time‑domain audio clip into a set of frequency amplitudes, and why this is still “the same signal”.
+   Describe how a *change of basis* turns a time‑domain audio clip into a set of frequency amplitudes, and why this is still “the same signal”.

-7. **Fourier vs. Wavelet (big picture)**
+6. **Fourier vs. Wavelet (big picture)**
    Without equations, compare the key *strength* and *limitation* of Fourier analysis relative to wavelets for analysing a drum beat that has sharp attacks and resonant tones.

-8. **Coordinate‑space thinking**
+7. **Coordinate‑space thinking**
-   In your own words (≤ 100 words) explain how viewing regression lines as *points* in a “space of lines” can make certain processing tasks (e.g.\ regularisation) conceptually clearer.
+   Explain how viewing regression lines as *points* in a “space of lines” can make certain processing tasks (e.g.\ regularisation) conceptually clearer.

 ---

 ## Brief answers

+1.
-1. a) Dimension =3 . b) B is a basis; its vectors are independent and span the whole space, so coordinates $(x,y,z)$ are unique.
+a) Dimension =3 .

+b) B is a basis; its vectors are independent and span the whole space, so coordinates $(x,y,z)$ are unique.

 2. Fourier packs most image energy into a few low‑frequency coefficients → fewer numbers to save.

 3. $\text{Price}=\beta_1 \times \text{Area}+\beta_0$.

 4. Fourier → dominant frequencies; Wavelet → denoising spikes; PCA → dimension reduction; GLM → trend estimation.

-5. $\delta[n-k]$ is zero everywhere except $n=k$, so it “picks out” the $k$‑th sample’s amplitude inside a sum.

-6.–8.
-(Any coherent explanation earning the key ideas: same information in new coordinates; Fourier global vs. wavelet local; coefficient‑space view simplifies operations.)

----

-*Use these prompts to solidify **concepts** before diving into computations in later weeks.*
+5. A change of basis re-expresses a time-domain audio signal using sine waves (frequencies) instead of time points.
+The Fourier transform does this, showing how much each frequency contributes.
+It’s still the same signal—just seen from a different angle, like changing from time to pitch.

+6. Fourier is great for identifying steady tones but poor at timing sharp events.
+Wavelets capture both when and what happens, so they handle sharp drum hits better.
+Trade-off: Fourier gives exact pitch, wavelets give better timing.

+7. Seeing regression lines as points in a space helps us control their complexity.
+Regularisation becomes moving toward simpler areas of that space—more intuitive and visual.